-Leicester Borough Council Homes
+Leicester Council Homes

-Children's establishments run by Leicester Borough Council.
+Children's establishments run (at some time in their history) by Leicester Council.

 - 19 Camden Road, Braunstone

 - Residential Nursery, The Drive, Cosby Road, Countesthorpe

 - Leicester Union/Council Cottage Homes, The Drive, Cosby Road, Countesthorpe*